MethodsAndPractices/vsteam/.docs/Add-VSTeamVariableGroup.md

 ### Type

 The variable group type.
-This parameter is not available in TFS2017; all variable groups are type Vsts in this case.
+All variable groups are type Vsts in this case.

 ```yaml
 Type: String